Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Results

 \section{Results}

-In this first study we consider a system with fixed binary parameters loosely modeled after the GW170817 event \cite{LIGOScientific:2017vwq}.
-We fix the total mass $M=2.74\, M_\odot$ with a mass ratio of $q=0.85$.
-This results in a hot, (meta-)stable neutron star remnant after the merger, which does not immediately collapse to a black hole \cite{Bauswein:2013jpa,Koppel:2019pys,Bauswein:2020aag,Tootle:2021umi,Kashyap:2021wzs,Kolsch:2021lub,Perego:2021mkd}.
-A detailed description of the (post-)merger dynamics and gravitational wave emission of this system for different EoSs can be found in \cite{Most:2021ktk,Raithel:2022orm}.
-In this work, we exclusively focus on the impact of violating and dynamically restoring $\beta-$equilibrium \cite{Hammond:2021vtv,Most:2021ktk}.
+While weak interactions have sufficient time to establish equilibrium for all but the late stages of inspiral \citep{Arras:2018fxj}, the violent dynamics of the merger can drive the electron fraction away from its pre-merger equilibrium value \citep{Perego:2019adq,Hammond:2021vtv}.
+This is displayed in Fig.\ \ref{fig:Ye_histo}, which shows that the distribution of $Y_e$ over baryon density 5\,ms after merger is quite different when Urca reactions, which restore equilibrium on a time scale that depends on the density and temperature, are included.

-While weak interactions have sufficient time to establish equilibrium {for all but the late stages of inspiral} \cite{Arras:2018fxj}, the violent dynamics of the merger can drive the electron fraction away from its equilibrium value \cite{Perego:2019adq,Hammond:2021vtv}.
-This is displayed in Fig.\ \ref{fig:Ye_histo}, which shows the distribution of $Y_e$ as a function of $n_B$ 5\,ms after merger.
-Without including Urca reactions, there can be considerable scatter in $Y_e$ (as we see for SFHo), and the system is far from chemical equilibrium at densities beyond saturation.
-Urca processes restore equilibrium on a time scale that depends on the density and temperature.
 Fig.\ \ref{fig:Ye_histo} shows a clear correlation between $n_B$ and $Y_e$ in $\beta-$equilibrium for $n_B> n_{\rm sat}$.
-In the case of the TMA EoS, this affects the structure of the star since in the presence of Urca processes the matter reaches higher densities, $n_B> 2.5\, n_{\rm sat}$.
+In the case of the TMA EoS, this affects the structure of the star since, in the presence of Urca processes, the matter reaches higher densities, $n_B> 2.5\, n_{\rm sat}$.
 In the case of SFHo, the merger produces some regions with an excess of neutrons and some with an excess of protons; for TMA there is mostly an excess of neutrons (see Fig.~\ref{fig:Ye_histo}).
-If weak interactions are correctly included, this leads to a rapid onset of neutron$\leftrightarrow$proton conversion in the star, as shown in Fig.\ \ref{fig:ye_2D}.
-In the case of SFHo, this will be largely driven by mUrca, as most fluid elements have $Y_e$ values below the dUrca threshold (Fig.\ \ref{fig:Ye_histo}), whereas for TMA it is a combination of dUrca and mUrca.
-We can also anticipate that this change in structure and composition might lead to a change in the (early) mass ejection (e.g., \cite{Rosswog:1998hy,Bauswein:2013yna,Sekiguchi:2015dma,Sekiguchi:2016bjd,Radice:2016dwd,Lehner:2016lxy,Bovard:2017mvn,Radice:2018pdn,Nedora:2019jhl}), but leave the details to future work.
+If weak interactions are correctly included, this leads to a rapid onset of neutron $\leftrightarrow$ proton conversion in the star, as shown by the difference between equilibration and non-equilibration $Y_e$ profiles in Fig.\ \ref{fig:Ye_histo}.
+In the case of SFHo, this will be driven mainly by mUrca, as most fluid elements have $Y_e$ values below the dUrca threshold (Fig.\ \ref{fig:Ye_histo}), whereas for TMA it is a combination of dUrca and mUrca.
+We can also anticipate that this change in structure and composition might lead to a change in the (early) mass ejection (e.g., \citealt{Rosswog:1998hy,Bauswein:2013yna,Sekiguchi:2015dma,Sekiguchi:2016bjd,Radice:2016dwd,Lehner:2016lxy,Bovard:2017mvn,Radice:2018pdn,Nedora:2019jhl}), but leave the details to future work.